 Packard, Vance.
 The Hidden Persuaders.
 New York: Washington Square Press, 1957.
-Bestselling expose of the devices of consumer manipulation, asserting that these devices are not only flourishing but inescapable, effective, and inevitable.
+Bestselling exposé of the devices of consumer manipulation, asserting that these devices are not only flourishing but inescapable, effective, and inevitable.

 Potter, David H. "The Institutions of Abundance: Advertising."
 In Potter, People of Plenty: Economic Abundance and the American Character.
 Chicago: University of Chicago Press, 1954.
-Advertising's most powerful effects are "not upon the economics of our distributive system but upon the values of our distributions of the values of va
+Advertising's most powerful effects are "not upon the economics of our distributive system but upon the values of our society.
+Its influence is as great as religion or education, yet unlike these, it does not seek-nor is it able-to make better individuals."